 There are many things to see and do in Waikiki, including beaches, shopping, dining, museums, etc. There is a trolley system that runs around Waikiki.
 You can take the trolley anywhere in Honolulu.
 Some places you can go include Ala Moana Center, Pearl Harbor, Diamond Head, Waikiki Aquarium, Polynesian Cultural Center, Dole Plantation, Hanauma Bay, Koko Crater, and more!

 Somewhere in my mind, there is a collision of visual memories from many TV shows, movies, and even a few previous trips.
 Today I am going to the Polynesian Cultural Center for the tour from their website you find this message.

 Step inside our gates and enter a world of discovery and adventure.
-As you visit each village, you immerse yourself in their distinct and beautiful culture.
-Meet the people, taste the food, play, sing and dance.
+As you visit each village, you immerse yourself in its distinct and beautiful culture.
+Meet the people, taste the food, play, sing, and dance.
 See why our guests call this the “best cultural experience on the island”.

 The BBQ lunch or the Buffet will make you a happy camper.
 If you book tickets to the Luau or to the Breath of Life show, make sure to allow for time before the show to visit the center and enjoy all it has to offer.

 Another option is the circle island tour which is one of many tours like in you can choose on the island during your stay.
 Tomorrow I have a tour booked through another provider who I have used before.